Automobilie/klipper/docs/Measuring_Resonances.md

 following the considerations in [Selecting max_accel](#selecting-max_accel) section.

+The SHAPER_CALIBRATE command also generates csv output, but with different filenames (/tmp/calibration_data_*.csv).
+These files can also be processed using the scripts as shown in the chapters above.

 If your printer is a bed slinger printer, you can specify which axis to test, so that you can change the accelerometer mounting point between